DuLL-FoX/Test-game/README.md

 # Test-game
 This game is in progress.
-Made in portfolio.
+Made for portfolio.
 Genre Platform

 Currently implemented only the standard movement and animations for him.